Abonmarche/Cloning/solution_cloner_plan.md

        - Added retry logic for add_to_definition to handle relationship errors
      - **Tested and working**

-   - **Web Map Cloner** - Created new implementation
+   - **Web Map Cloner** - Successfully implemented and tested
      - Updates references to feature layers in operational layers
-     - Handles both item IDs and service URLs
+     - Handles item IDs, service URLs, and sublayer URLs
-     - Supports pre-creation and post-creation reference updates
+     - Always updates references before creation (no configurable parameter)
+     - Fixed _is_geoenabled error with monkey patch for Linux/WSL compatibility
+     - Preserves original titles without UUID suffixes
-     - **Still needs testing and refinement**
+     - **Tested and working**

    - **View Cloner** - Refactored from `recreate_Views_by_json.py`
      - Handles field visibility using ViewManager API